 The Promise Review

-The Promise is a truly breathtaking and astonishingly imaginative fantasy, brought to the screen with the true flair of Asian martial arts cinema that viewers in the west will already be familiar with from such epics as Hero, House Of Flying Daggers, and Seven Swords.
+is a truly breathtaking and astonishingly imaginative fantasy, brought to the screen with the true flair of Asian martial arts cinema that viewers in the west will already be familiar with from such epics as Hero, House Of Flying Daggers, and Seven Swords.
 There is however one notable factor about The Promise, and that is it is made by one of Chinese Cinema’s most illustrious filmmakers, Chen Kaige (The Emperor And The Assassin, Farewell My Concubine).
 The director’s fellow Fifth Generation rival and one time assistant Zhang Yimou has already left the arthouse to make several films in this style, with varied success, ranging from the sublime to the ridiculous – but with Chen Kaige’s only previous attempt at a commercialism being the all-round disaster that was Killing Me Softly, the prospects and advance word about The Promise didn't inspire much optimism as to its success.

 The Promise is set in an ancient fantasy kingdom where gods and men co-exist, General Guangming (Hiroyuki Sanada), the Master of the Crimson Armour, sacrifices 133 slaves in order to defeat 20,000 barbarians that are bearing down with hordes of bulls on his 3,000 troops, trapped in Horseshoe Valley.
 The only surviving slave is Kunlun (Jang Dong-kun), who, as a former inhabitant of the now vanished Land of Snow, demonstrates incredible speed and agility.
 Impressed by his abilities, the General takes Kunlun to be his own personal slave.